 8. Udoo Bolt V8

 The Udoo Bolt V8 is a portable supercomputer that can go up to 3.6 GHz due to the AMD Ryzen Embedded V1000 SoC.
 It is nearly twice as fast as the MacBook Pro 13 for AR, VR and AI projects.
 It has a 2x DDR4 Dual-channel 64-bit SO-DIMM socket with ECC support up to 32Gb 2400 Mt/s along with a 32GB eMMC 5.0 High-Speed Drive.

 It can deliver a fantastic gaming experience and has applications like AAA gaming, cryptocurrency mining, high-end VR, AI, IoT, Real-time Big Data analysis etc.

 Although extremely popular, there is a tough competition to the original Raspberry Pi with the numerous raspberry pi alternatives as given in this article.
 Various companies are creating and releasing single board computers every year which have many advantages over the Raspberry Pi.
 However, the user should look at all the technical specs of each single-board computer and decide based on their use.

-Also, If you’re interested to learn more about Raspberry Pi, machine learning, check out IIIT-B & upGrad’s PG Diploma in Machine Learning & AI which is designed for working professionals and offers 450+ hours of rigorous training, 30+ case studies & assignments, IIIT-B Alumni status, 5+ practical hands-on capstone projects & job assistance with top firms.
+Also, If you’re interested to learn more about Raspberry Pi, machine learning, check out IIIT-B & upGrad’s Executive PG Programme in Machine Learning & AI which is designed for working professionals and offers 450+ hours of rigorous training, 30+ case studies & assignments, IIIT-B Alumni status, 5+ practical hands-on capstone projects & job assistance with top firms.